mjguru/mjguru.github.io/_pages/about.md

 contact_note: false  # includes contact note at the bottom of the page
 ---

 Hi!
-I am a third year PhD student in the Computer Science department at Cornell University and am extremely fortunate to be advised by <a href = "https://www.cs.cornell.edu/~eshan/">Eshan Chattopadhyay</a>.
-Previously, I was an undergrad at UC San Diego where I was very lucky to be mentored by <a href = "https://cseweb.ucsd.edu/~russell/">Russell Impagliazzo</a> and <a href = "https://cseweb.ucsd.edu/~paturi/">Ramamohan Paturi</a>.
+I am a third year PhD student in the Computer Science department at Cornell University and am fortunate to be advised by <a href = "https://www.cs.cornell.edu/~eshan/">Eshan Chattopadhyay</a>.
+Previously, I was an undergrad at UC San Diego where I had the immense pleasure to work with <a href = "https://cseweb.ucsd.edu/~russell/">Russell Impagliazzo</a> and <a href = "https://cseweb.ucsd.edu/~paturi/">Ramamohan Paturi</a>.

 I am primarily interested in theoretical computer science, specifically computational complexity and pseudorandomness.